uniwswap/uniwens-docs/dapp-developer-guide/working-with-dns.md

-# Working with ĐNS
+# Working with POWNS

-Before you can begin interacting with ĐNS, you will need to obtain a reference to the ĐNS registry.
+Before you can begin interacting with POWNS, you will need to obtain a reference to the POWNS registry.
 How you do this depends on the library you are using.

 Example code for the Javascript-based APIs \(ensjs, web3.js, ethjs-ens, and ethers.js\) here expect that they are being run inside a DApp browser, such as Chrome with [metamask installed](https://metamask.github.io/metamask-docs/Main_Concepts/Getting_Started), which exposes the `ethereum` object.

-In all cases when using a library designed for ENS, you will have to provide the ĐNS registrar contract address to the library.
+In all cases when using a library designed for ENS, you will have to provide the POWNS registrar contract address to the library.

 {% tabs %}
 {% tab title="ensjs" %}